 The band consisted of:

-Bridget Mulcahey - Bass (sister of David Mulcahey of
+Bridget Mulcahy - Bass and Vocals (sister of David Mulcahy of

 Andrea Cox - Violin (Meek's girlfriend at the time)